 \section{Proposed Approach}

-This section details our proposed approach for informative path planning online using incremental and adaptive methods.
-Subsection \ref{sec:alg_overview} provides a thorough explanation of the core algorithm, including the main planning loop and the graph update procedure, elucidating the steps involved in sampling, steering, and constructing the tree of potential paths.
-Subsection \ref{sec:replanning} discusses the strategy to enable adaptive replanning with the presented algorithm.
-Finally, Subsection \ref{sec:incr-adap-plan} explores the techniques used to incrementally update the path, enhancing the efficiency and responsiveness of the planning process.
-Subsections \ref{sec:beliefspace} and \ref{sec:sensor-model} explain how the belief map and observation model integrate into the planner, and Subsection \ref{sec:reward-models} presents our reward models.
-A high level overview of this framework is shown in Fig.~\ref{fig:planner_diagram}.
+This section details our proposed approach for IPP online using incremental and adaptive methods.
+Section \ref{sec:alg_overview} provides a thorough explanation of the core algorithm, including the main planning loop and the graph update procedure, elucidating the steps involved in sampling, steering, and constructing the tree of potential paths.
+Section \ref{sec:replanning} discusses the strategy to enable adaptive replanning with the presented algorithm.
+Finally, Section \ref{sec:incr-adap-plan} explores the techniques used to incrementally update the path, enhancing the efficiency and responsiveness of the planning process.
+Sections \ref{sec:beliefspace} and \ref{sec:sensor-model} explain how the belief map and observation model integrate into the planner, and Section \ref{sec:reward-models} presents our reward models.
+A high-level overview of this framework is shown in Fig.~\ref{fig:planner_diagram}.